Healthy lifestyle choices

 - Quit smoking (or never start smoking).

 * Being physically active, achieving and maintaining a healthy weight, limiting alcohol and to a lesser degree, eating fruits and vegetables and not smoking are linked to a lower risk of breast cancer.
-Other guidelines are good for your overall health and may help lower the risk of other types of cancer.
+Other guidelines are good for your overall health and may be linked to a lower risk of other types of cancer.

 Learn more about diet and breast cancer.